BCN3D/BCN3DSigma-Profile-Generator/README.md

 # BCN3DSigma-ProGen

-*NOTE this is a development Branch where we upload beta versions.
-Find the latest stable version in the **Master** branch.*
+*NOTE: This is a development Branch where we upload beta versions.
+Find the latest stable version in the [Master](https://github.com/BCN3D/BCN3DSigma-Profile-Generator/tree/master) branch.*

 Profile Generator for Simplify3D, Cura & Cura 2 slicing softwares.
 Specifically designed for the BCN3D Sigma.